California 'Happy Face Killer' victim ID'd after 29 years - NewsBreak

 California 'Happy Face Killer' victim ID'd after 29 years

 GILROY, Calif.
-(AP) — A victim of the serial murderer dubbed the Happy Face Killer has been identified nearly 30 years after her body was...panhandlepost.com
+(AP) — A victim of the serial murderer dubbed the Happy Face Killer has been identified nearly 30 years after her body was...northplattepost.com

 GILROY, Calif.
-(AP) — A victim of the serial murderer dubbed the Happy Face Killer has been identified nearly 30 years after her body was...panhandlepost.com
+(AP) — A victim of the serial murderer dubbed the Happy Face Killer has been identified nearly 30 years after her body was...northplattepost.com

 Comments / 0